MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Jobs.md

 complete.

 You can also use the **Wait** parameter of the `Receive-Job` cmdlet.
-When use use this parameter, the cmdlet does not return the command prompt until the job is completed and all results are available.
+When use use this parameter, the cmdlet doesn't return the command prompt until the job is completed and all results are available.

 You can also use the `Wait-Job` cmdlet to wait for any or all of the results of